 WAS present on Christmas at the High Mass in St. Peter's.
-The ceremony in itself was much as such ceremonies usually are-pompous and wearisome.
+The ceremony in itself was much as such ceremonies usually arc-pompous and wearisome.
 There were fewer strangers and more cardinals present than usual (Wiseman and Antonelli, by the way, among the number of the latter).
 About the religious aspect of these pageants there may be, and are, two sides to the question.
 About the artistic aspect there can be but one, in my opinion.
 They are, after all, poor pageants, poorly produced.
 A Shakesperian revival at the old Princess's was decidedly a more gorgeous and imposing sight, and Charles Kean looked as good a cardinal as the Pope looks a pontiff.
 It is rather difficult to say what one's feelings might be at these great "spectacles" of the Roman Church, if one could manufacture the requisite amount of faith.
 The only fact from which an indifferent and unbelieving spectator can draw any inferences as to his possible sentiments under a hypothetical state of belief, is, that the native worshippers appear to pay as little attention to the service as an English pew-opener does to his incumbent's sermons, or household servants to family prayers.
 In the midst of the gaping, staring, snuff-taking, whispering crowd, the English converts are always conspicuous by the fervour of their devotion; but then, after all, they are new brooms-and every one knows the proverb.
 I own, however, that the reflection which struck me most during the whole performance, was the curious one, that upon the hidden resolutions of the Emperor of the French depended the question, whether or not this Christmas pageant was to be repeated next year within the walls of St. Peter's.
 The Emperor has only to issue his commands for the French armies to quit Rome, and forthwith the Pope must leave his throne with what haste he can.
 The position of poor Pio Nono is neither a dignified nor a pleasant one, and I believe he feels his troubles acutely.
-I have been told his Heliness says that all this worry will be the have been told his Holiness says that all this worry will be the death of him.
+I have been told his Holiness says that all this worry will be the death of him.
 His health too is said to have been much affected of late, though I saw little change, if any, in his appearance, beyond perhaps an increased air of good-natured feebleness.
 I hear too that there is great agitation in the Papal conclaves, and general anxiety about the Congress.
 Antonelli, as of course you have heard long ere this, is to be the representative of Rome.
-It was first arranged that he should sail to France in the one Papal frigate, the "Immaculate Conception;" but with a wisdom which savours somewhat of this world, the Cardinal expressed a decided preference for a passage on board the Neapolitan war-steamer which is to convey the envoy from the Court of Naples.
-Antonelli is to be accompanied by his secretary, Signor Barili; and this fact gave rise to the following pasquinade, which was found inscribed the other day on the statue of Pasquin:- the point of which is obvious to any one who recollects that "flasco" means a flask in Italian, and also bears our anglicised sense of a failure.
+It was first arranged that he should sail to France in the one Papal frigate, the aculate Conception:" but with a wisdom v somewhat of this world, the Cardinal expressed a decided preference for a passage on board the Neapolitan war-steamer which is to convey the envey from the Court of Naples.
+Antonelli is to be accompanied by his secretary, Signor Barili; and this fact gave rise to the following pasquinade, which was found inscribed the other day on the statue of Pasquin:-

-"Andera con Barili, "Ritornerà con fiasco."
+"Andera con Barili, "Ritornera con fiasco."